“For the word of God and the testimony of Jesus.”

 NAKAYAMA Shiro, missionary

-When I was a High School student, I have committed to baseball club, and dreamed of appearing at Koushien (Japan’s National High School Baseball Tournament).
+When I was a High School student, I committed myself to the baseball club, and dreamed of appearing at Koushien (Japan’s National High School Baseball Tournament).
 From there I moved on to an agricultural college, and then to the United States for two years of agricultural training.
 There, in California, my way led me into a Reformed Baptist church, where I entered faith and was baptized.
 Returning to Japan I moved to Tokyo to be able to attend this church, which had been suggested to me in America.
 From 2002 to 2012 while working in Saitama prefecture I engaged in mission work there.
 After that, I returned to this church where I was later appointed missionary and while I am serving here I have been studying at the Seikei Theological Seminary since April 2015.

 Born in 1962, in Saga prefecture.

 Tokyo Bible Church was founded by missionary Timothy Pietsch and pastor Suzuki Atsushi.
 Pietsch had come to Japan in 1936 and worked as a missionary in Gifu prefecture and Nagoya but had to return to America in 1941 when the tensions between Japan and the United States intensified.
 After the Second World War, he came back to Japan and recommenced spreading the Gospel, this time mainly in Tokyo’s Setagaya district.
-In 1949 he left his previous missionary organization to become a independent missionary and founded the “Tokyo Bible Center”.
+In 1949 he left his previous missionary organization to become an independent missionary and founded the “Tokyo Bible Center”.
 Located at the current place of our church it became the starting point of the Tokyo Bible Church.
 On December 25, 1950, Tokyo Bible Church conducted its first service, and since January 7, 1951, Lord’s day services are conducted weekly.

 In October 1952 the church was recognized by the government and as a religious institution, outreach, a kindergarten, radio service and booklet publications began (for various reasons the kindergarten was discontinued in 1997 and the radio service in 2012).
 Services, missionary work, and prayer meetings were also conducted but it was on April 7, 1957, that the center became a real church by appointing Suzuki Atsushi as its first pastor.